marysia/marysia.github.io/_tils/2026-03-03-module-5-laura.md

 Red teaming finds vulnerabilities in AI systems by simulating attacks.
 It started in cybersecurity as a way to test system integrity, but now covers a much broader range of harms including bias, misinformation, and manipulation.

-This lecture was taught by Laura Weidinger.
+This lecture was taught by [Laura Weidinger](https://sites.google.com/view/laura-weidinger) from Google DeepMind.

 ---